DevOps Engineer Daily Tasks: What Really Happens in Corporate DevOps Roles

 One common frustration among DevOps engineers is being expected to know everything.
 When any technical issue arises, from networking problems to application bugs, DevOps teams are often called upon to help.
 This can lead to context switching between vastly different technical domains throughout the day.

-Whilst this variety keeps the work interesting, it can also be overwhelming, especially for those new to the field.
-The key is developing a broad foundation of knowledge whilst building deep expertise in areas most relevant to your organisation.
+While this variety keeps the work interesting, it can also be overwhelming, especially for those new to the field.
+The key is developing a broad foundation of knowledge while building deep expertise in areas most relevant to your organization.

 Legacy Systems and Technical Debt

 Technical debt is a constant companion in DevOps work.
-Balancing the need to deliver new features quickly with the long-term health of systems requires careful prioritisation and stakeholder management.
+Balancing the need to deliver new features quickly with the long-term health of systems requires careful prioritization and stakeholder management.

 Skills Development for Aspiring DevOps Engineers